Sam Huff (baseball)

-Samuel Nicholas Huff (born January 14, 1998) is an American professional baseball catcher for the Texas Rangers of Major League Baseball (MLB).
+Samuel Nicholas Huff (born January 14, 1998) is an American professional baseball catcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Texas Rangers and San Francisco Giants.
 He made his MLB debut in 2020.

 Amateur career

 Huff attended Arcadia High School in Phoenix, Arizona.
 He was drafted by the Texas Rangers in the seventh round, with the 219th overall selection, of the 2016 Major League Baseball draft.
 He signed with the Rangers for a $225,000 signing bonus, forgoing a commitment to Grand Canyon University.